hvdnet/hvdnet.github.io/src/index.md

       <div class="card-body">
         <h5 class="card-title">Partnerships</h5>
         <p class="card-text">
-          Our key strategic, technology, and data partners include:
+          This project is made possible with the support of our key strategic, technology, and data partners, including:
           <ul>
             <li><a href="https://www.postman.com" target="_blank">Postman</a></li>
             <li><a href="https://www.codata.org" target="_blank">CODATA</a></li>